Thermodynamics of Einstein-Gauss-Bonnet Black Holes under the Generalized Uncertainty Principle: General Uncertainty Principle and Thermodynamics of Schwarzschild Black Hole

 \section{General Uncertainty Principle and Thermodynamics of Schwarzschild Black Hole}

 The Schwarzschild metric describes the spacetime outside a spherically symmetric, static, and chargeless mass distribution and is the simplest solution admitting a spacetime singularity portraying a black hole.
 The thermodynamic properties of such black holes are well-known \cite{Wald:1999vt}.
 It has been shown that when the GUP is considered, the spacetime structure as well as the thermodynamic behaviour of Schwarzschild black holes get modified\cite{Adler:2001vs,Majumder:2011xg, Gangopadhyay:2013ofa, Casadio:2020rsj}.
 In this section, we briefly outline the corrections to the black hole entropy due to the simplest form of the uncertainty principle given by Eq. \ref{GUP}.
-The metric function and event horizon($r_s$) for the Schwarzschild spacetime in general relativity are given by, \beq f(r) = 1-\frac{2 G M}{c^2 r}; \quad r_s=\frac{2 GM}{c^2}. \eeq Here, $M$ denotes the black hole mass, $G$ is Newton's gravitational constant in 4 dimensions, and $c$ is the speed of light.
-Let us consider a massless particle near the black hole horizon.
-The uncertainty in the position of the particle will be in the order of the Schwarzschild radius \cite{PhysRevD.70.124021,Nouicer:2007jg, KIM2007172}.
+The metric function and event horizon($r_s$) for the Schwarzschild spacetime in general relativity are given by,